 While additional sources of funding for your event are recommended, you may not accept funding from any other UFC organization (COSO, PB, SA, CGB, DOC, GLC, Club Sports, or Class Council) if accepting funding from SPEC.
 Examples of acceptable co-sponsors include campus offices, academic departments and non-UFC funded student organizations.

 Please provide as much information about food orders as possible, including caterer, description of food items, quantity of food, cost of food per person, etc. SPEC does consider per person costs when deciding food budget allocations.
-SPEC rarely funds more than $8 per person for a full meal and refreshments, and will not fund meals provided solely for event organizers and their visiting guests if such meals are not open to campus.
+SPEC rarely funds more than $10 per person for a full meal and refreshments, however, we will consider larger allocations if a more specialized cuisine is essential to the success or purpose of the event.
+SPEC will not fund meals provided solely for event organizers and their visiting guests if such meals are not open to campus.
 For providing meal stipends for visiting speakers or performers, SPEC limits funding to $50 per day.

 SPEC will typically fund up to $25.00 per hour for student performers (inclusive of travel, lodging, and food).
 SPEC will consider professional performer/speaker fees on a case-by-case basis; there is no set limit, but taking advantage of discounts/deals/personal connections and negotiating is encouraged.

 Tickets may not be sold to undergraduates for any event funded in full or in part by SPEC.
 SPEC will withdraw funding if tickets are sold to undergraduates.
-However, tickets can and should be sold to staff, community members, faculty, and graduate students (any non-undergrad).
+However, tickets may be sold to staff, community members, faculty, and graduate students (any non-undergrad).